Are you ready to uncover the incredible novel beneath the surface of your current draft?

 Hands-on attention to the words on the page, without the disempowering effect of the red pen.
 Without setting myself up as the authority on your book and your voice.
 My approach sits somewhere on the spectrum between developmental editing and book coaching, moving along that spectrum as seems best.

 The process involves starting with the ‘big picture’ elements; the genre and positioning of the book in terms of an ideal reader.
-Then we move on to shaping the pace of the book, looking at its structural elements and making sure each act, sequence and scene is well shaped and therefore compelling.
+Then we move on to tuning up the pace of the book, looking at its structural elements and making sure each act, sequence and scene is well shaped and therefore compelling.
 After the scenes are working we focus on style and tone, refining the expression and intensifying your voice.

 Everything I do is in the context of a collaborative process.
 Our work is rooted in energising and profound conversations about your work and your vision.
 Depending on what you feel you’d most like to focus on, we can start with any of the packages below or you can work your way through all three (in which case, I’d advise doing them in order).
 If you’re unsure what’s the best route, don’t hesitate to get in touch and tell me about your work, and we’ll go from there.